-Step 2: While lentils are cooking, dice yellow onion, and red pepper, and mince the garlic.
+- While cooking lentils, dice yellow onion and red pepper, and mince the garlic.
 Add ¼ cup of water and a tablespoon of soy sauce (optional) to the sauté pan over medium heat.
 Water is used as an alternative to olive oil.
 Add onions.
 Cook for 5 minutes or until translucent.
 Add minced garlic.
 Sauté for an additional minute.
 Add red pepper and cook for another minute.

-Step 4: Add tomato sauce.
+- Add tomato sauce.
 Stir in coconut sugar, apple cider vinegar, and vegan Worcestershire sauce.
-When lentils are cooked drain any access liquid.
-Then add lentils to the sauce.
+When lentils are cooked, drain any excess liquid.
+Then, add lentils to the sauce.
 Stir to combine.

 Find a good 100% whole wheat bun.
-If you can find fresh-baked buns from your local bakery that’s the way to go!
-You can find great whole wheat and gluten-free buns from Trader Joe’s, and Whole Foods if you have those retailers near you.
+If you can find fresh-baked buns from your local bakery, that’s the way to go!
+You can find great whole wheat and gluten-free buns from Trader Joe’s and Whole Foods.
 I also love Dave’s Killer Bread whole grain buns.

-There are so many delicious toppings you can add to these Vegan Sloppy Joes!
-Why not load up on more veggies!
+You can add so many delicious toppings to these Vegan Sloppy Joes!
+Why not load up on more veggies?
 Here are some of my favorite toppings…